|Languages & Libraries|

-MySQL's support for regular expressions is rather limited, but still very useful.
+MySQL’s support for regular expressions is rather limited, but still very useful.
 MySQL only has one operator that allows you to work with regular expressions.
 This is the REGEXP operator, which works just like the LIKE operator, except that instead of using the _ and % wildcards, it uses a POSIX Extended Regular Expression (ERE).
-Despite the "extended" in the name of the standard, the POSIX ERE flavor is a fairly basic regex flavor by modern standards, as you can see in the regex flavor comparison on this website.
+Despite the “extended” in the name of the standard, the POSIX ERE flavor is a fairly basic regex flavor by modern standards.
 Still, it makes the REGEXP operator far more powerful and flexible than the simple LIKE operator.

 One important difference between the LIKE and REGEXP operators is that the LIKE operator only returns True if the pattern matches the whole string.
 E.g. WHERE testcolumn LIKE 'jg' will return only rows where testcolumn is identical to jg, except for differences in case perhaps.
 On the other hand, WHERE testcolumn REGEXP 'jg' will return all rows where testcolumn has jg anywhere in the string.
 Use WHERE testcolumn REGEXP '^jg$' to get only columns identical to jg.
 The equivalent of WHERE testcolumn LIKE 'jg%' would be WHERE testcolumn REGEXP '^jg'.
 There’s no need to put a .* at the end of the regex (the REGEXP equivalent of LIKE’s %), since partial matches are accepted.